-Attribution Object Mapping is the process of looking up certain objects in your CRM (Contacts, Opportunities, Accounts) to create attribution touchpoints into the associated opportunity.
+Attribution Mapping Methodology is the process of looking up certain objects in your CRM (Contacts, Opportunities, Accounts) to create attribution touchpoints into the associated opportunity.
 In other words, it’s the Marketo Measure way of understanding which touchpoints to include in the attribution model based on your current CRM’s processes.

 Out of the box, Marketo Measure provides Account ID mapping.
 This means that Marketo Measure looks at the Account and its Contacts marketing information to create Attribution Touchpoints associated to the opportunity.
 Below is a simple representation of that process.